truist/reveal.js/europe.md

 Which is why Kristina went by herself to the windmills.
 I sure wish I had gone, though!

-We never did rent bicycles, even though it would have been easy to do so.
-There just wasn't a day where it would have helped.

-OTOH, the public transportation was extremely frustrating.
+The public transportation was extremely frustrating -
-Unlike Gothenburg where one pass and app covered everything, in Amsterdam there were three independent systems (bus, metro, rail) and they didn't interact.
-And the signage was strictly in Dutch, not English.
+multiple independent systems with signage **not** in English,
+vs. Gothenburg where one pass/app got us onto everything.
-We spent over $100 on wasted tickets because we misunderstood what tickets we needed.
+We spent over $100 on wrong tickets 😡

-There's also no pictures here of the main tourist areas of Amsterdam.
-We did spend a few hours there... and that was too much, at least for me.
+But the people were much more naturally social.

+(And we never did rent bicycles!)

 <!-- .slide: data-background="photos/6-Outro/IMG_5763.png" -->